girikgarg8/Namaste-React-Frontend-Cohort/Session-6 Exploring the world/theory/Notes.md

 `fetch()` is not provided by Javascript, it is provided by the runtime environment of Javascript.

 When using fetch(), it returns a promise.
 The body key of this resolved promise contains the data in the form of a `ReadableStream`, and the data needs to be converted to `JSON` before it can be parsed.
-For converting the data from `ReadableStream` to `JSON`, we use the `json()` function.
+For converting the data from `ReadableStream` to `Javascript object`, we use the `json()` function.

 **Let's discuss about optional chaining:**